 The course recognises that students with design potential may not always have the right qualifications, therefore we invite all eligible applicants for a visit or interview.
 The majority of students come from A Levels or Foundation courses, and we welcome students from other backgrounds and ages.
 Progression into MA Design postgraduate degree attracts discounted fees.
-The University of Plymouth is one of only two universities to have been awarded seven prestigious National Teaching Fellowships and also demonstrates research of both national and international excellence.
+The University of Plymouth is one of a few universities to have been awarded seven prestigious National Teaching Fellowships and also demonstrates research of both national and international excellence.
 With a track record of 'widening participation', business partnerships and vocational courses, it has a good rate of graduate employment and is committed to improving the student experience, demonstrated by significant investment in new facilities.